noel-bothwell/notes-app-console/README.md

 - Calculate and return the number of notes of a specific priority.
 - Archive Notes
 - List Submenu so the user can choose of they want to list all notes, active notes, or archived notes
+- category and priority validation
+- Search by title